andrew/ultimate-awesome/README.md

 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
-- [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
-- [awesome-bio-go](https://github.com/dissipative/awesome-bio-go) - A curated list of Bioinformatics software written in the Go language.
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.